Spharagemon collare: Daily activity

 The mottled grasshopper will rest overnight on the ground in a protected area or clinging to a stalk of grass.
-In the dawn hours they are observed to bask in the sun, exposing their abdomen to the sun rays and extending their hindleg on the side of the sun.
+In the dawn hours, they are observed to bask in the sun, exposing their abdomen to the sun rays and extending their hindleg on the side of the sun.
 They will rotate to expose the other side to the sun.
 Once the ground and their bodies heat up the grasshoppers will begin foraging for food.
 They will take a break during the peak heat hours of the day and will rest in the shade.
-Then they will continue looking for food and mates until dusk when they again bask in the sunlight.
+Then they will continue looking for food and mates until dusk, when they again bask in the sunlight.
 Then, they seek out a protected place to stay for the night and they will rest horizontally and are not easily flushed from their spots.

 Similar species

-S. cristantum is the closest taxonomic relative of S. collare.
+Spharagemon cristantum is the closest taxonomic relative of S. collare.
 Ways to differentiate between the two include (a) examining length of forewing (S. cristantum length is greater than 29 mm in males) (b) pronotum of S. cristantum is more pointed and pronotal crest is higher than S. collare and (c) S. cristantum males will stridulate more often than S. collare males.
 Also, S. cristantum is found in more southern areas of the United States than S. collare.

 Other species of the genus Spharagemon include: S. equale, S. campestris, S. bunites, S. cripitans, S. bolli, S. saxatile, and S. marmorata.